Upper Elementary Teachers & Staff

-I have a Bachelor of Science from Miami University, Montessori I & II (k-6) Certification from Xavier University, attended University of Cincinnati studying Physics & Education, and I am currently finishing my Masters in Conservation Environmental Biology from Miami University.
-I have attended additional seminars, classes & workshops on various Montessori topics, learning styles, writing, education and motivation.
+I have a Bachelor of Science from Miami University, Montessori I & II (k-6) Certification from Xavier University, attended University of Cincinnati studying Physics & Education, and in December, 2018 I will have a Masters in Biology, emphasis on environmental conservation, from Miami University.
+I have attended additional seminars, classes & workshops on various topics, learning styles, writing, education and motivation.
 I continue to educate myself in all areas of the child, their individual needs and development.

-Part of my life’s work has been dedicated to educational choices for children.
-Creating a place where school felt safe, where the parents communicated and brought a sense of community to the ‘institution’ of learning, where children’s differences and diversity would be celebrated and nurtured, as well as the love of learning which would be shared and relished to its fullest.
-This is what I found at Central Montessori Academy.
+Part of my life’s work has been dedicated to providing a positive, caring educational environment for children through Central Montessori Academy (aka the Children’s Way) by helping to expand our school from being a preschool of 24 students to the current Toddler – 6th grade student program.
+Helping to foster a place where school felt safe, parents communicated and brought a sense of community to the ‘institution’ of learning, children’s differences and diversity would be celebrated and nurtured, where following the child and their needs were the norm, as well as helping the students to have the skills to be happy and productive members of society…was, and still is my goal.

-I have been a part of the CMA community for over 21 years.
-My daughter is also a graduate of CMA, Clark Montessori High School, and Middlebury College in Vermont.
-When my daughter graduated from CMA, I realized I couldn’t leave CMA, so I became the Gym, Computer, Science and anything-else-needed teacher.
-Within a few years I became one of the Upper Elementary teachers and have loved every day.
+I have been a part of the CMA community for over 23 years.
+My daughter is a graduate of CMA, Clark Montessori High School, and Middlebury College in Vermont.
+When my daughter graduated from CMA, I realized I couldn’t leave, so I became the Gym, Computer, Science and anything-else-needed teacher.
+Within a few years I became one of the Upper Elementary teachers and have loved every day since.